-Since 2009, the number of people covered by the WSIB for Schedule 1 firms has gone up about 23 per cent while the lost-time injury rates have gone down 21 per cent and no lost-time injury rates have gone down 19 per cent.
-In 2018, employment covered by WSIB for Schedule 1 and Schedule 2 firms went up three per cent compared to 2017.
-Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a two per cent increase in employment over the same period.
+Since 2010, the number of people covered by the WSIB for Schedule 1 firms has increased by approximately 24 per cent while the lost-time injury rate and no lost-time injury rate have both decreased by 15 percent and 14 per cent respectively.
+In 2019, employment covered by the WSIB for Schedule 1 and Schedule 2 firms increased by 3 per cent compared to 2018.
+Similarly, Statistics Canada’s Labour Force Survey (LFS) on employment in Ontario showed a 3 per cent increase in employment over the same period.

 Over the past 10 years, injury rates in most of the provinces and territories have gone down.
-Saskatchewan, Manitoba, Nova Scotia and Newfoundland have had the biggest decreases, and Prince Edward Island and New Brunswick have gone up.
-Ontario currently has the lowest injury rate in Canada, while the WSIB and the other compensation boards across Canada continue improving overall health and safety in the workplace.
+Saskatchewan, Manitoba, Nova Scotia, Newfoundland and Yukon have had the biggest decreases, and Prince Edward Island and New Brunswick have increased.
+Ontario currently has the lowest injury rate in Canada, while the WSIB and the other compensation boards across Canada continue improving overall health and safety in the workplaces across the province.

 Injury frequency by Canadian jurisdiction